saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 #### Restore database

 1. On the SqlServer2008 VM, download a [backup of the WideWorldImporters database](https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/main/Hands-on%20lab/lab-files/Database/WideWorldImporters.bak) (<https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/main/Hands-on%20lab/lab-files/Database/WideWorldImporters.bak>).
-Then save it to your `C:\Users\sqlmiuser\Downloads` of the VM, and copy the file to the  `D:\`.
+Then save it to your `C:\Users\sqlmiuser\Downloads` of the VM and copy the file to the  `D:\`.

     > **Note**: Accessing **Download** folder is not authorized from SQL Server Management Studio, while `D:\` is.
     > **Hint**: Copy file URL to VM using Internet Explorer: `https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/main/Hands-on%20lab/lab-files/Database/WideWorldImporters.bak`